Jump to:

 Femoral neck is the most common location for hip fractures and is often compromised in women.
 Femoral neck fractures can be classified using the Garden Classification: Stage I and II are stable, and Stage III and IV are unstable.
 In stable fractures, the fractured bone fragments are still aligned or non-displaced.
 Since non-surgical management results in a secondary displacement rate of 40%, stable femoral neck fractures are generally best treated with surgical stabilization and immediate mobilization.
 Treatment is by operative pinning with three parallel cannulated screws placed adjacent to the femoral neck.
 Unstable or displaced fractures in young patients are similarly treated with fixation by cannulated screws, but in the elderly joint replacement procedures yield better results.
 The elderly often require hemi- or total joint arthroplasty.
 In hemiarthroplasty, the acetabular cartilage is left intact and the implant articulates with the acetabulum.
 Hemiarthroplasty requires less surgery and carries a smaller risk of dislocation, but total joint replacement is preferred in young active patients who would wear down the pelvic bone cartilage with overuse.

 Inter-trochanteric fractures are the second most common type of hip fractures.
 The Evan Classification takes into consideration the number of fractured fragments.
 Fractures where the femur is broken in only two or three parts are stable, while those broken into four or more parts or have oblique fractures are unstable.
 Stable fractures are treated with a sliding screw and a side plate screwed onto the femoral shaft.
-An Intramedullary nail and a sliding hip screw are often used for unstable fractures.
+An intramedullary nail and a sliding hip screw are often used for unstable fractures.

 Sub-trochanteric fractures are the least stable and fortunately least common type of hip fractures.
 They are treated with an intramedullary hip screw only.

-Prognosis of Hip Fractures
+Prognosis of hip fractures

-Seniors with impaired ADLs prior to hip fracture had higher risk of ADL decline 6 months after surgery if they had sustained an intertrochanteric fracture vs femoral neck or sub-trochanteric fractures.
+A negative impact on morbidity and mortality can be expected after operative management of a hip fracture.4 Seniors with impaired ADLs prior to hip fracture had higher risk of ADL decline 6 months after surgery if they had sustained an intertrochanteric fracture vs femoral neck or sub-trochanteric fractures.
 Intertrochanteric fractures had also been associated with delayed recovery of pre-fracture mobility and increased mortality.

 Specific Secondary or Associated Conditions and Complications